 • Patient characteristics were captured during the 6-month baseline period before the index date.

-• Dosing patterns, healthcare settings (inpatient or outpatient), LOS at the hospital, and rate, severity, and treatment for CRS and immune effector cell-associated neurotoxicity syndrome (ICANS) were described among patients with complete SUD data.
+• Dosing patterns, healthcare settings (IP or OP), LOS at the hospital, and rate, severity, and treatment for CRS and ICANS were described among patients with complete SUD data.

 • Patients were considered to have complete SUD data if they had received the 2 SUDs (30 mg/3 mL vial size) and the first treatment dose (153 mg/1.7 mL vial size), with strength confirmed in the database, and had at least 7 days of data or the next dose observed after the first treatment dose (to allow sufficient time for capturing treatment outcomes of the first dose) by the data cutoff.